How to Make a Dog Collar? – Itsaboutdog

 Glam Rhinestone Collar

 This is a simple yet extravagant collar that is for decorative purposes only.
-You will first have to gather together items such as Velcro, a Glue gun, measuring tape, scissors, rhinestone, etc. Rhinestones are available in a wide array of colors.
+First, You will have to gather items such as Velcro, a Glue gun, measuring tape, scissors, rhinestones, etc. Rhinestones are available in a wide array of colors.
 You can choose something that suits your dog the best.

 Bowtie Collar